aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-05-step-01-enable-incident.md

 1. For **Response plan details**, enter the following:

     - For **Name** enter ```sampleapp-performance-issues-response-plan```.
+        - :exclamation: **Important**: The name of the response plan is case-sensitive and must match exactly.
     - For **Display name**, enter ```SampleApp Performance Issues response plan```.

 1. For **Incident creation details**, enter the following: